arangodb/docs/3.4/data-modeling-operational-factors.md

 A few things to consider:
 - Adding an extra collection always incurs a small amount of overhead for the collection metadata and indexes.
-- You cannot use more than _2048_ collections per AQL query
+- You cannot use more than _2048_ collections/shards per AQL query
 - Uniqueness constraints on certain attributes (via an unique index) can only be enforced by ArangoDB within one collection
 - Only with the _MMFiles storage engine_: Creating extra databases will require